 1. Is maternal age taken into account?

-The IONA® test uses the a priori risk (background risk) derived from the published a priori risks for T21, 13 and 18 at that maternal age and gestational age.
+By default, the IONA® test uses the a priori risk (background risk) derived from the published a priori risks for T21, 13 and 18 at that maternal age and gestational age.
 The IONA® test measures the relative amounts of chromosomes 21, 18 and 13 to calculate a “Risk score” to modify the a priori risk, generating final risk score.
 The IONA® test also has the option to use the a priori risk from the First Trimester Combined Test (FTCT) instead of the maternal age to provide a more tailored risk score.

 2. What is the cut-off for high risk?